An arabian tale straight out of the arcades!

 So after considering my options, I settled on an old arcade favorite of mine, namely Arabian, which had only been ported to the Famicom (and that version wasn't really a faithful port of the arcade game).
 I figured if a game like Roc 'n Rope could fit into a 24K ColecoVision cartridge, a similar game like Arabian could easely fit in 32K.
 I submitted the idea to Mystery Man, and he immediately agreed to code the game for Team Pixelboy.
 There was no interesting artwork available for Arabian, but there was a flyer with a good picture of the arcade cabinet, so I crafted the box template to copy Coleco's classic American box style.
 I figured it would be fun to have at least one Coleco-style box among my Team Pixelboy releases. :-)

-At the software level, what Mystery Man will do is study the ROM set of the original arcade game, and acquire an understanding of enemy behaviors and other important software elements, in order to replicate the arcade game as closely as possible, within the technical limits of the ColecoVision, without using the SGM (so the game will have to work using only 1K of RAM).
-One other interesting aspect about this project is that Arabian will have a "Coleco feel" to it, by sharing the same classic opening title screen and skill-select screen that the Coleco arcade conversions had.
+At the software level, Mystery Man studied the ROM set of the original arcade game, acquired an understanding of enemy behaviors and other important software elements, and replicated the arcade game as closely as possible, within the technical limits of the ColecoVision, without using the SGM (so the game will work using only 1K of RAM).
+One other interesting aspect about this project is that Arabian will have a "Coleco feel" to it, by sharing the same skill-select screen that Coleco's arcade conversions had.